ganukeperera/Pixxy/README.md

 ## Unit and UI Testing

-I have written many test cases to test all my ViewModel and also, several UI tests to test view controllers.
-Current test coverage for the project is above 70%.
+- I have written many test cases to test all my ViewModel and also, several UI tests to test view controllers.
+Current test coverage for the project is arround 80%.

 <p align="row">
 <img src= "images/coverage.png" width="600" >
 </p>

+- Developed two Mock Services to test the application removing the dependancy on network.

 ## Room for Improvement
 This application can be improved by adding following features